 Data and Methods

 In order to test our predictions, we draw a unique set of panel data collected during the 2012 South Korean presidential election.
 The data were collected from an online discussion forum hosted on research firm’s server where participants’ posting and viewing activities during 27 day-period until Election day (from November 23 to December 19, 2012) is unobtrusively logged.
 A market research firm invited 400 participants from a nationally representative panel, of which a total of 341 participants remained on the discussion forum and completed three waves of panel surveys.
 Surveys measured participants’ candidate evaluations and its criteria, policy preferences, motivations for using the online discussion forum, and other key covariates of interest.
-Participants were instructed to freely post and read each other’s opinions regarding upcoming election as they normally would in other online forums in return for a monetary incentive of $100 provided upon the completion of the project.
-Their activity log data regarding posting and browsing behaviors were later retrieved from the research firm’s computer server and matched with participants’ survey responses.
+Participants were instructed to freely post and read each other’s opinions regarding upcoming election as they normally would in other online forums in return for a monetary incentive of $100 (provided upon the completion of the project).
+Their activity log regarding posting and browsing behaviors were later retrieved from the research firm’s computer server and matched with participants’ survey responses.

 At the start of the wave 1 survey, 22 participants (6.5%) out of all 334 participants did not initially identify their candidate preference nor had favored one of two major candidates based on relative thermometer ratings.
 Since we control for actors’ candidate choices and preference homophily as a key predictor in our model, we limit the analysis to those with known candidate choices across all three survey waves (N = 312).
 Yet an identical model including 22 missing cases with multiple imputation (N = 5) on candidate preference did not substantially alter the results and conclusion reported herein.